low101043/sortingAlgorithms/README.md

 - Quick Sort

 These algorithms have been chosen as these are always taught and I have/can code these algorithms in the languages above.

+Each langauge each has its own small UI so you can 'use' them.